runekaagaard/django-treeform/README.md

 - solving the N+1 problem by knowing what to select based on child nodes.
 - serialization.
 - separating the structure of the data from the actual data.
-- generating database triggers that maintains a version id of the transformation as a whole.
+- generating database triggers that maintains a version id of both the transformation as a whole and chosen sub parts.

 # Example?